-The exterior walls are non-load bearing masonry, backed by metal stud framing with a white, 60 mil, Energy Star rated TPO membrane roofing system.
+The exterior walls are non-load bearing masonry, backed by metal stud framing with a white, 60-mil, Energy Star rated thermoplastic polyolefin membrane roofing system.
 We designed the building envelope as a brick veneered metal stud system.
 At select locations, we used metal wall panels as an accent at the top of the wall.
 At the skylight, we installed a fiberglass translucent panel system to transmit diffused natural light into the interior spaces.

-Building systems include an Electronic Access Control (EAC) system, CCTV, audio-visual, lightning protection, a duress alarm, nurse call, and fire alarm and mass notification systems.
+Building systems include an Electronic Access Control system, closed-circuit TV, audio-visual, lightning protection, a duress alarm, nurse call, fire alarm and mass notification systems.
 The facility earned LEED Silver certification from the U.S. Green Building Council.